Cosmological long-wavelength solutions in non-adiabatic multi-fluid systems: Introduction

 Significant attention has been directed toward long-wavelength solutions in cosmological perturbation theory, particularly in the context of single-fluid systems~\cite{Tomita:1967wkp,Lyth:2004gb, Tanaka:2006zp, Tanaka:2007gh, Harada:2015yda}, as well as multi-component systems where one component overwhelmingly dominates the total energy density~\cite{Yoo:2021fxs}.
 However, in a general multi-fluid system, each element can contribute comparably to the energy budget of the universe, and the amplitude of its respective density fluctuations can be of similar magnitude.
 In such cases, both adiabatic and non-adiabatic perturbations can influence the leading-order behavior of the long-wavelength solutions.
 The formation of PBHs may occur during these multi-component epochs in the early universe.
 To simulate PBH formation in such systems, it is essential to construct consistent long-wavelength solutions that account for the non-negligible contributions from the multiple fluids.
 These solutions serve as physical initial conditions necessary for numerical simulations that follow the nonlinear gravitational collapse.

-On superhorizon scales, the long-wavelength approximation provides a powerful framework in which the spacetime is approximated by a collection of locally Friedmann~-~Lemaître~-~Robertson~-~Walker~(FLRW) ``separate universes"~\cite{Wands:2000dp}.
+On superhorizon scales, the long-wavelength approximation provides a powerful framework in which the spacetime is approximated by a collection of locally FLRW ``separate universes"~\cite{Wands:2000dp}.
 The $\delta\mathscr{N}$ formalism, originating from the linear argument of Sasaki and Stewart~\cite{Sasaki:1995aw} and its nonlinear extension by Lyth, Malik, and Sasaki~\cite{Lyth:2004gb}, relies on this picture: the curvature perturbation $\zeta$ on a uniform-total-density slice is identified with the perturbation of the local e-folding number $\delta\mathscr{N}$.
-This identification has become one of the central tools in early-universe cosmology, particularly in studies of primordial non Gaussianity~\cite{Lyth:2005fi} and curvaton scenarios~\cite{Kawasaki:2012gg}.
-Once the local e-folding number $\delta\mathscr{N}$ is given in the adiabatic system, the evolution of perturbations is completely determined.
-This property is automatically satisfied in single-field or effectively single-field systems, where the equation of state is barotropic, and the system is adiabatic at leading order in terms of the gradient expansion.
+This identification has become one of the central tools in early-universe cosmology, particularly in studies of primordial non-Gaussianity in multi-component scenarios, including the curvaton model~\cite{Lyth:2005fi, Bartolo:2003jx}.
+(See also Ref.~\cite{Sasaki:1998ug} for the superhorizon-scale dynamics in multi-scalar systems and its relation to the separate-universe picture.)
+In an adiabatic system, once $\delta\mathscr{N}$ is specified as a function of the local state, the superhorizon evolution of scalar perturbations is determined by a single variable.
+This property is automatically satisfied in single-field or effectively single-field systems, where the equation of state is barotropic, and the system is adiabatic at leading order in the gradient expansion.
 In contrast, in non-adiabatic systems, Naruko, Takamizu, and Sasaki~\cite{Naruko:2012fe} investigated long-wavelength solutions in multi-scalar-field systems.
-They developed the so-called beyond-$\delta\mathscr{N}$ formalism, where the spatial dependence of the total energy density gives time dependence of the curvature perturbation already at $\mathcal{O}(\epsilon^0)$.
+They developed the so-called beyond-$\delta\mathscr{N}$ formalism, where the spatial dependence of the total energy density induces time dependence of the curvature perturbation already at $\mathcal{O}(\epsilon^0)$.